AndyWright360/Mystic-Hazels-Memory-Magic/README.md

 - The page title was designed to represent a magical scroll.

-- A bright orange and yellow gradient was chosen to give depth to the heading and help it pop against the purple of the scroll.
+- A bright orange and yellow gradient was chosen to give depth to the heading and help it pop against the purple scroll.

 - It doubles as a navigation feature for the user and a means of exiting from a game.